 Cordoba Argentina Travel Guide

-Argentine cuisine, including Córdoba's, is a delectable fusion.
+Argentine cuisine, including Córdoba's, is a tasty fusion.
 Spanish colonization brought European staples, while massive Italian immigration profoundly influenced the widespread love for pasta, pizza, and ice cream.

 Córdoba's focus remains strong on meat, especially beef, created in various ways, alongside abundant pasta and baked goods.
-Local specialties often incorporate components from the surrounding Sierras.
+Local specialties often incorporate ingredients from the surrounding Sierras.

 Beef is king (asado, milanesa, stews).
 Pork and chicken are also popular.
 Pasta, potatoes, corn, and fresh bread form the backbone of many meals.
 Cheese and dulce de leche are common.